 ISOs.
 An employee generally will not recognize income upon the grant of an ISO or upon its exercise while an employee or within three months after termination of employment (longer in the case of termination due to disability or death).
 However, the "spread" between the fair market value of the shares at the time of exercise and the exercise price is includible in the calculation of alternative minimum taxable income for purposes of the alternative minimum tax.
 The exercise of an ISO after expiration of the specified time periods results in such exercise being treated in the same manner as the exercise of a non-qualified stock option.
 If the shares received upon exercise are held for the longer of two years after grant and one year after exercise, the optionee will recognize capital gain or loss when he/she disposes of the shares.
-Such gain or loss will be measured by the difference between the exercise price and the amount received for the shares at the time of disposition.
-If the shares acquired upon exercise of an ISO are disposed of before the end of the above holding period, the disposition is a "disqualifying disposition," which causes the optionee to recognize ordinary income in an amount generally equal to the lesser of (1) the excess of the value of the shares on the option exercise date over the exercise price or (2) the excess of the amount received upon disposition of the shares over the value of the shares on the exercise date will be taxed to the optionee as capital gain.
+Such gain or loss will be measured by the difference between the exercise of an ISO are disposed of before the end of the above holding period, the disposition is a "disqualifying disposition," which causes the optionee to recognize ordinary income in an amount generally equal to the lesser of (1) the excess of the value of the shares over the exercise price.
+Any excess of the amount received upon disposition of the shares on the exercise price.
+Any excess of the amount received upon disposition of the shares on the exercise date will be taxed to the optionee as capital gain.